Skip to Content

 If you are looking for more adventure on your visit to Yachats, consider kayaking up the Yachats River.

-For kayaking the Yachats River, you can simply bring the kayak down to the sandy beach via the Yachats Ocean Road State Natural Area.
-Make sure you have everything ready, place the kayak in the water and start paddling upstream.
+You can simply bring the kayak down to the sandy beach via the Yachats Ocean Road State Natural Area.
+Make sure you have everything ready, place the kayak in the water, and start paddling upstream.
 This will be a bit of a workout, but once you turn around and head downstream it should be a breeze.

 If you don’t want to work that hard by paddling upstream, there are a few spots up Yachats River Road where you can pull off, and bring the kayak down to the water.
 But this option works best if you can carpool with 2 cars, or you might have to walk back to your car afterward.
 But nonetheless, this would be a fun adventure near Yachats.